cogentcore/core/docs/content/architecture/1-rendering.md

 Most updating of widgets happens in the event processing loop, which is synchronous (one event is processed at a time).

 For any updating that happens outside of the normal event loop (e.g., timer-based animations etc), you must go through [[WidgetBase.AsyncLock]] and [[WidgetBase.AsyncUnlock]].
-The [[WidgetBase.Async]] helper function makes this a one-liner.

 ## Structure of the renderWindow